Seth Curry: Charlotte Hornets (2024–2025)

 On February 8, 2024, Curry was traded to his hometown team Charlotte Hornets alongside Grant Williams and a 2027 first-round pick in exchange for P. J. Washington and two future second-round picks.
 On June 28, 2024, he was waived by the Hornets.
 However, he was re-signed on July 15, 2024.
 On October 24, 2024, Curry scored a season-high 15 points against the Miami Heat.
 Curry led the NBA in 3-point field goal percentage for the 2024-25 season, converting 45.6% of his 3-point attempts.

+Golden State Warriors (2025–2026)

 On October 1, 2025, Curry signed a one-year contract with the Golden State Warriors, joining his brother Stephen in their NBA careers for the first time since 2013.
 The Warriors waived him on October 18 with the expectation that they would re-sign him within the first few months of the season.
 Due to salary cap restrictions, they could not afford another veteran minimum contract until early November.
+Curry re-signed with the Warriors on a rest of season deal on December 1.
+On December 2, Curry made his Warriors debut, putting up 14 points on 6-of-7 shooting, including 2-of-3 from three, along with 2 rebounds, 2 assists, and one steal in 17 minutes off the bench in a loss to the Oklahoma City Thunder.